syncfusion-content/fileformat-docs/File-Formats/DocIO/rtf.md

 }
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/RTF-conversion/Convert-Word-to-RTF).

 ## Supported and Unsupported features
 The supported and unsupported features of DocIO based on file formats can be referred [here](https://help.syncfusion.com/file-formats/docio/supported-and-unsupported-features#)